arun-ks/KTM/README.md

 The icons for trains are coloured as per the colour of the starting station.
 If the trains are not part of "Batu Caves - Pulau Sebang" route, then they have a separate colour.

+## Future Plans
+A generic version which will allow user to select 1 base station, is work in progress.
+The [current version is live here](https://arun-ks.github.io/KTM/indexA.html)

 ## Credits
 This uses the [KTM schedule](https://www.ktmb.com.my/TrainTime.html) and uses the [wonderful APIs](https://documenter.getpostman.com/view/40279048/2sAYBd67bZ) provided by [MTREC](https://www.mtrec.name.my/api.html) to show train locations.